w3c/vc-data-model/VCDMExplainer.md

 ***NOTE***: "Verifiable claims" are now known as "verifiable credentials".
-The W3C Verifiable Claims Working Group's experience with using the term "verifiable claims" demonstrated that it led to confusion in the marketplace.
+The W3C Verifiable Claims Working Group's experience with using the term "verifiable claims" demonstrated that it led to confusion.
 The group has since found consensus in shifting to use the term "verifiable credentials", which contain "claims".